arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.appwizard-guide/content.md

 ![Examples folder structure](assets/appwizard-examples-folder.gif)

 Now all that is left is to import this whole folder as a library into the Arduino IDE.
-First compress the folder into a .zip format.
-And then in the Arduino IDE go to **Sketch -> Include library -> Add .ZIP Library**.
-Then select the created .zip file and add it.
+First, **compress** the folder into a **.zip** format, then in the Arduino IDE go to **Sketch -> Include library -> Add .ZIP Library**, select the created .zip file and add it.

 ![Importing library in Arduino IDE](assets/appwizard-library-include.png)